dbecknel/appdaemon/README.md

 # NESTAPI - nest.py

+HASS has already integrated directly, this is no longer needed if you have already completed the integration process.
+This was a prototype that predated the full integration.

 Google API for NEST Apps for Appdaemon on HASSIO

 nest.py is my intial cut at getting my Home Assistant to work with the new Google API for Nest Thermostats.